-Esquire Hills Elementary School's student population of 341 students has declined by 9% over five school years.
+Esquire Hills Elementary School's student population of 341 students has stayed relatively flat over five school years.

 The diversity score of Esquire Hills Elementary School is 0.66, which is more than the diversity score at state average of 0.64.
 The school's diversity has stayed relatively flat over five school years.